Thank you for making this last year's event a success, students, teachers and parents!

 The North Dakota State University Office of Teaching and Learning’s Avenues of Scientific Discovery conference (formerly Expanding Your Horizons) is a one-day conference for middle and high school students focused on cultivating an interest in Science, Technology, Engineering, and Math.
-This year’s Avenues of Scientific Discovery will be on Saturday, April 2, 2022 at the A. Glenn Hill Center at NDSU.
-Workshop sessions will be held throughout the day for two tracks: 7th-9th grades and 10th-12th grades, and will feature NDSU faculty, staff, and graduate students sharing their knowledge with up to 300 regional students.
+Workshop sessions will be held throughout the day for grades 5th-12th and will feature NDSU faculty, staff, and graduate students.
+Our goal is to share STEM related knowledge with regional students!

 To continue making an impact on the middle and high school students of our region, Avenues of Scientific Discovery (formerly Expanding Your Horizons) needs your support.
 This conference is a prime opportunity to develop interest in the career field your organization works in.
 There are no minimum sponsorship requirements for this conference.
 Companies and organizations can provide a monetary donation in any amount they are comfortable with or donate door prizes for the students who attend.
-All sponsors are recognized on marketing materials, including the website, conference packets, and on-site signage.
+All sponsors are recognized on marketing materials, including the website, and conference packets.

 What do sponsorships pay for?
 Sponsorships help keep our registration costs minimal so that more students can participate in this event and go toward covering registration fees for those who apply for a scholarship, as well as cover meal costs.

 We put together a list of questions that participants, parents, and coordinating school districts frequently ask about the Avenues of Scientific Discovery event.
 Please review these questions prior to coming to NDSU for the event.